Dynamic Grammar-Compressed Self-Index in $\delta$-Optimal Space: Details of Experiments

-\subparagraph{Results for memory consumption.} Table~\ref{tab:index_size_full} reports the working space used during update operations on all datasets.
+\subparagraph{Results for memory consumption.} Table~\ref{tab:index_size_full} reports the working space used during locate queries on all datasets.
 Among the three dynamic indexes, the dynamic r-index was the most space-efficient, followed by the dynamic RR-index.
 On \Dataset{enwiki}, the dynamic RR-index used approximately $5\times$ the memory of the dynamic r-index.
 On the Pizza\&Chili repetitive corpus, this ratio ranged from $1.4\times$ (\Dataset{einstein.en.txt}) to $4.6\times$ (\Dataset{influenza}).

 \subparagraph{Results for construction time.} Table~\ref{tab:construction-time_full} reports the construction times of the dynamic RR-index and the other three methods on all datasets.
-On \Dataset{enwiki}, all four methods finished within 11 hours; the dynamic SE-index was the fastest (about 5 hours), followed by the dynamic RR-index (about 8 hours).
-On the Pizza\&Chili repetitive corpus, all methods finished within 7 minutes on every dataset, with no significant difference among the four.
+On \Dataset{enwiki}, all four methods finished within about 11 hours; the dynamic SE-index was the fastest (about 5 hours), followed by the dynamic RR-index (about 8 hours).
+On the Pizza\&Chili repetitive corpus, all methods finished within 7 minutes for every dataset, with no significant difference among the four.